s9e/TextFormatter/docs/Description.md

 	* Templates that are identified as unsafe cause an `s9e\TextFormatter\Configurator\Exceptions\UnsafeTemplateException` to be thrown
 		* `UnsafeTemplateException::highlightNode()` will return the source of the template with the part that has triggered the exception highlighted

+## Performance

+* Designed to clearly separate [configuration](https://github.com/s9e/TextFormatter/tree/master/src/s9e/TextFormatter/Configurator), [parsing](https://github.com/s9e/TextFormatter/tree/master/src/s9e/TextFormatter/Parser) and [rendering](https://github.com/s9e/TextFormatter/tree/master/src/s9e/TextFormatter/Renderers).
+Configuration happens rarely (if ever), parsing is run on every new text and rendering is run everytime a text is displayed
+* Configuration can run thousands of lines of code across dozens of files but parsing only runs a few hundreds of lines across a few files and rendering only runs a few dozens of lines across a couple of files.
+Complexity is pushed towards configuration and parsing to keep rendering simple and fast
+* The goal is to run configuration in less than a second, parsing in less than 100 ms and rendering in less than 10 ms
+	* In actuality it's closer to 100 ms/10 ms/1 ms depending on content and hardware
+* The source code in the release branches is automatically optimized for speed.
+The codebase is modified to produce better opcodes and some files are merged.
+The code used in [development looks nice](https://github.com/s9e/TextFormatter/blob/master/src/s9e/TextFormatter/Parser.php), the code run in production and testing [doesn't look as nice](https://github.com/s9e/TextFormatter/blob/release/php5.5/src/s9e/TextFormatter/Parser.php) but runs faster

 ## Plugins